Make a stylish farmhouse style pumpkin wreath in just minutes.

+I made a neutral color farmhouse style pumpkin wreath that can be used in any room of the house.
 If you have a basic wood wreath there are tons of ways to decorate it.
 You can just leave it as is, you can decorate it to match your décor….. or you can change it up with the seasons.
 I like the change it with the seasons idea.

 Since it’s Fall I decorated an apple wood wreath with wood pumpkins.
 See a theme here?
 I filmed a short video while putting the wreath together.